This year, I find myself asking questions I normally would not care to ask. “How is Black Friday going to look like this year?”

 - Carving or decorating pumpkins outside, at a safe distance, with neighbors or friends

 - Decorating your house, apartment, or living space

 - Doing a Halloween scavenger hunt where children are given lists of Halloween-themed things to look for while they walk outdoors from house to house admiring Halloween decorations at a distance

 - Having a Halloween movie night with people you live with

 - Having a scavenger hunt-style trick-or-treat search with your household members in or around your home rather than going house to house

 For a few weeks now, I have noticed various articles in my news feed concerning ‘inappropriate’ costumes that one should not dare to wear this year.

-During my research for this post, I found out that in 2013, a highschooler from Illinois was asked to remove him costume because it … “promoted religion” and was offensive to some.
+During my research for this post, I found out that in 2013, a high schooler from Illinois was asked to remove his costume because it … “promoted religion” and was offensive to some.
 The costume in question – Jesus.
 You would think that we would promote peace, mercy, and goodness instead of rejecting it.

 Over the weekend, out of curiosity, I happened to walk into a Halloween-themed store.
 It was well-stocked with costumes of a wide variety.
 There were also Halloween yard decorations available, smoke machines, and other spooky things.
 No, I did not buy anything but I did look at what was available.
 For research.
 (If I were one to dress up, I would be afraid to leave my house for fear of getting stoned to death due to my outfit offending someone.)